 THE GROW A SEED PROJECT

-2019 saw the devastating impact bushfire across Australia have had on our communities and already threated wildlife, leaving in ashes what were once some of the most ecologically vibrant landscapes to be seen.
+In 2019 we saw the devastating impact bushfires across Australia have had on our communities and already threated wildlife, leaving in ashes what were once some of the most ecologically vibrant landscapes to be seen.

 Closer to home, the Cudlee Creek bushfire in the Adelaide Hills and the bushfire on Kangaroo Island left a trail of destruction on koala habitat, which rely upon eucalypt trees for food, water and shelter.

 Girl Guides South Australia is working to restore a vital wildlife corridor for koalas and other wildlife in the local community and wider habitation.
 Given that habitat destruction is already the number one threat to koalas, now more than ever we must rebuild and restore.

 In conjunction with McLaren Vale Natives, a local family owned and operated nursery which specialises in eucalypts and native plants seeds, Girl Guides South Australia will work towards a pilot program of producing ‘Grow a Seed’ kits to provide the right type of Eucalypt leaves for koala’s to eat.